-OCAD U offers recreational sports and leagues regardless of your skill level.
-Recreational sports include volleyball, basketball, and dodgeball.
+OCAD U offers recreational sports and leagues that you can participate in regardless of your skill level.
+Recreational sports include volleyball, basketball and dodgeball.
 They are a great way to meet other people and stay active, whether you are continuing to play a sport or starting a new one.

 If you need child care services, OCADU has a list of resources for child care options near its campus.

-Safety and Security Services is committed to your safety and upholding the values of equity, respect, fairness, and impartiality.
+Safety and Security Services are committed to your safety and upholding the values of equity, respect, fairness and impartiality.
 The department works in partnership with all members of the OCAD U community to create an environment that is safe and perceived as safe.
-Programs and services include emergency response, emergency red phones across campus and a blue pole in Butterfield Park, and a Walk Safe Program.
+Programs and services include emergency response, emergency red phones across campus, a blue pole in Butterfield Park and a Walk Safe Program.